 I do have bird feeders and bird nests in my backyard because I love having birds visiting my outdoor space.

-In regards to wasps, it’s important to not leave fruit leftovers in bird feeders, as that will definitely attract them.
+In regards to wasps, it’s important not to leave fruit leftovers in bird feeders, as that will definitely attract them.
 You may also want to avoid having nectar bird feeders for hummingbirds in your backyard.

 10. Cover the Pool